-ANSC 263: Laboratory Animal Procedures (4 credits)
+ANSC 263: Exotic and Laboratory Animal Procedures (4 credits)

 Introduction to the care and use of laboratory animals.
 Includes training in restraint, nursing, and husbandry of common laboratory animal species (rats, mice and rabbits).
 This course is intended for students entering lab animal medicine, veterinary technology, veterinary assisting or other animal-related fields.
 (3 hours lecture, 3 hours laboratory)

 Pre-Requisite(s): Credit for ANSC 151 and ANSC 151L.